lucaong/jQCloud/README.md

 If you make changes to the JavaScript source, to the README, to examples or to tests, make them to .erb files in the `src` subdirectory: changes will be reflected in the distribution files as soon as you build jQCloud.
 Also, if you send me a pull request, please don't change the version.txt file.

 ## Changelog

+1.0.1 Option to turn off URL encoding for links (thanks to [bboughton](https://github.com/bboughton))

 1.0.0 API redesign (warning: this is a major update, and background compatibility is not maintained)